arelate/gog_urls/README.md

-# gogurls
+# gog_urls

 URLs to get various GOG.com data.

 ## GOG.com URLs

-Here are the key URLs functions exported by gogurls intended for client use:
+Here are the key URLs functions exported by gog_urls intended for client use:

 ### AccountProductsPage